technojam/pre-membership-task-2k19/Competitive/README.md

     Output: Not Balanced

 ## Question 4: Write a function which takes n is input and returns the corresponding nth fibonacci number.
-    NOTE: You have to using recursion.
+    NOTE: You have to use recursion.
           You have to make sure program works even for 100th fibonacci number.

 ## Question 5: Write a function to find the sum of all the leaf node of a binary tree, you are given root of the tree.